-- (37) Some Member States consider that the sharing of facilities for spent fuel and radioactive waste management, including disposal facilities, is a potentially beneficial option when based on an agreement between Member States concerned. - (38) When implementing this Directive, Member States should adopt an approach towards a particular waste management or spent fuel facility or activity that is proportional to the potential hazard presented by that particular facility or activity (graded approach), and make appropriate justifications in the safety case and adjust the scope of the licence for a-that particular facility. - (39) The safety case and the graded approach should provide a basis for decisions related to the development, operation and closure of a disposal facility and should allow the identification of areas of uncertainty on which attention needs to be focused to further improve the understanding of those aspects influencing the safety of the disposal system, including natural (geological) and engineered barriers, and its expected development over the time.
+- (38) When implementing this Directive, Member States should adopt an approach towards a particular radioactive waste or spent fuel management facility or activity that is proportional to the potential hazard presented by that particular facility or activity (graded approach), and make appropriate justifications in the safety case and adjust the scope of the licence for that particular facility. - (39) The safety case and the graded approach should provide a basis for decisions related to the development, operation and closure of a disposal facility and should allow the identification of areas of uncertainty on which attention needs to be focused to further improve the understanding of those aspects influencing the safety of the disposal system, including natural (geological) and engineered barriers, and its expected development over the time.
 The safety case should include the findings of the safety assessment and information on the robustness and reliability of the safety assessment and the assumptions made therein.
 It should therefore provide the collection of arguments and evidence in support of the safety of a facility or activity related to the management of spent fuel and radioactive waste. - (40) While recognizing that all hazards associated with spent fuel and radioactive waste should be taken into account in the national framework, this Directive does not cover non radiological hazards, which fall under the Treaty on the Functioning of the European Union. - (41) Maintaining and further developing competences and skills in the management of spent fuel and radioactive waste, as an essential element to ensure high levels of safety, should be based on a combination of learning through operational experience, scientific research and technological development, and technical cooperation between all actors.
 This can considerably improve the safe management of spent fuel and radioactive waste, as well as contribute to reducing the radio toxicity of high level waste and the spent nuclear fuel. - (42) Peer review of national programmes could serve as an excellent means of building confidence and trust in the management of radioactive waste and spent fuel in the European Union, with the aim to develop and exchange experience and ensure high standards.